Discover the pictures of #IS23 !

 Created in 1987, the tournament was originally called " The Strasbourg Grand Prix ".
 The next year, the Alsatian Tennis League took up the reigns and gave it the current name, often shortened to its convenient abbreviation: IS.
 Every year since then, the tournament has attracted many of the world's top players, poised to prove their worth.
 Today it is considered one of the most historic events in the WTA line-up.

 Traditionally responsible for all major tennis tournaments in France, the French Tennis Federation (FFT) became the official owner of the IS in 2008.
 After making sure the event would remain in Strasbourg, the FFT decided to entrust the event's management to a private firm, close to the tennis family, on certain conditions.
-Denis Naegelen, CEO of the Quarterback sports marketing agency, native to the Alsace region and former tennis pro immediately expressed an interest in handling the production, organization and promotion of this event and became the official owner of the WTA tournament.
+Denis Naegelen, founder of Quarterback sports marketing agency, native to the Alsace region and former tennis pro immediately expressed an interest in handling the production, organization and promotion of this event and became the official owner of the WTA tournament.

 In 2010, the first edition managed by Quarterback took place at the Alsatian Tennis League's clay court facilities in Strasbourg's western suburb known as " Hautepierre ".
 Traditionally held the week before the French Open, this event is a great clay court warm-up.
 The 2011 edition will also take place on the famed courts, this time with the official Roland Garros balls.
 The playing conditions will thus be identical to those of the French Open.